AlienGen/Biome-documentation/source/gettingstarted.rst

 Create your first page
 ----------------------

-In this example, we will add an FAQ page to the sample application.
+In this example, we will add a FAQ page to the sample application.

 For this purpose we will create the new endpoints ``GET /faq`` by creating a new controller and a default action.
 Then we will create the view that will show the contents of the FAQ page.